Objects as Extreme Points: Method

 \subsection{Positive Sampling with Dynamic Radius}

-The extreme points ground-truth are defined as $E$, where $E=\left(x_{1}, y_{1}, x_{t}, y_{t}, x_{r}, y_{r}, x_{b}, y_{b}\right) \in \mathbb{R}^{8}$.
+The extreme points ground-truth is defined as $E$, where $E=\left(e_{xi}, e_{yi}\right) \in \mathbb{R}^{8}, i\in \{l,t,r,b\}$.
 Given a location $(x,y)$, if it falls into the target area of the ground-truth box, it is considered as a positive sample; otherwise, a negative sample.
-Let $(c_{x},c_{y})$ be the center point of the ground-truth box, and $s_{i}$ \cite{Tian_2019_ICCV} be the stride of feature map $i$.
-The target area is defined as $(c_{x}-s_{i}\times r_{x},c_{y}-s_{i}\times r_{y},c_{x}+s_{i}\times r_{x},c_{y}+s_{i}\times r_{y})$. $r_{x}$ and $r_{y}$ are the the horizontal and vertical radii, respectively.
-Considering the large difference of aspect ratio of different objects, the number of positive samples of ground-truth boxes with the same area will be greatly different if the radius is set to a fixed length.
-Therefore, we dynamically adjust the radius according to the aspect ratio, with the sampling radius on the longer side set to be larger, as shown in Figure \ref{positive}(b).
-Let $f={w}/{h}$, where $w$ and $h$ are the width and height of the ground-truth box, respectively.
-The range of $f$ is limited between 1/1.3 and 1.3. $r_{x}$ and $r_{y}$ are defined as follows:\\
+Let $(c_{x},c_{y})$ be the center point of the ground-truth box, and $s_{j}$ \cite{Tian_2019_ICCV} be the stride of feature map $j$.
+The target area is defined as $(c_{x}-s_{j}\ast r_{x},c_{y}-s_{j}\ast r_{y},c_{x}+s_{j}\ast r_{x},c_{y}+s_{j}\ast r_{y})$. $r_{x}$ and $r_{y}$ are the horizontal and vertical sampling radii, respectively.
+Considering the large difference of aspect ratio of different objects, it is improper if the sampling radii of different directions are set to be the same length.
+Therefore, we dynamically adjust the radius according to the aspect ratio, with the sampling radius on the longer side set to be larger, as shown in Fig. \ref{positive}(b).
+Let $f=\frac{w}{h}$, where $w$ and $h$ are the width and height of the ground-truth box, respectively. $r_{x}$ and $r_{y}$ are defined as follows:\\